English modal auxiliary verbs: Would rather, would sooner, and would as soon

-Must
+Mote and must

+Originally, mote was used to express obligation in the present, while must fulfilled this role in the past.
+As mote gradually disappeared from everyday usage, must took over this function in contemporary English.
+Today, mote, as a modal verb, remains only in a few expressions, most notably: So mote it be.

-Must differs from the central modal auxiliary verbs in lacking a preterite.
+Having assumed the present sense of obligation, must differs from the central modal auxiliary verbs in lacking a preterite.
 It expresses obligation or necessity: You must use this form; We must try to escape.
 It can also express a conclusion reached by indirect evidence (e.g. Sue must be at home).

 When used with have and a past participle, must has only an epistemic flavor: Sue must have left means that the speaker concludes that Sue has left.
 To express obligation or necessity in the past, had to or some other synonym must be used.

 The negative inflection of must is mustn't.
 Negation of must is "internal", negating the subordinate clause: (You must not/mustn't drive after smoking a joint means that not driving is what you must do).
 But as for any modal auxiliary, a negative interrogative (Mustn't we hide the dope?) negates the matrix clause.
 To express the lack of requirement or obligation, the negative of have to or need (see below) can be used: You don't have to do this; You needn't do this.

 Negated, must is not commonly used in an epistemic sense, where it is common to use can't (It can't be here; Sue can't have left) instead.

 Mustn't can nonetheless be used as a simple negative of must in tag questions and other questions expressing doubt: We must do it, mustn't we?
 Mustn't he be in the operating room by this stage?